 This course will introduce students to the concept of urbanization, its related problems, and methods used to combat these problems given that the majority of the world's population now lives in urban areas.
-Comparative case studies of contemporary cities in the U.S. and in countries abroad - both industrialized and developing - will be used to illustrate major concepts and issues in urban and regional planning.
+Comparative case studies of contemporary cities in the US and a series of foreign countries, both industrialized and developing, will be covered.
+Special consideration is given to energy consumption.
 Students will be exposed to the social, economic, environmental, structural, demographic, legal, cultural, and political problems that cities have faced, currently face, and will continue to face.